carissa406/carissa406/README.md

 ### Hi there, I'm Carissa 👋

-- 🔭 Currently learning: Apache Hadoop, Hive, Spark, Pig, Hbase
+- 🔭 Currently learning: Python - Tensorflow
-- 🌱 Currently practicing: Java, R, SQL, SAS, Python
+- 🌱 Currently practicing: Java, R, SQL, Python
-- 👯 Always looking for more projects to work on
+- 👯 Interested in natural language processing
 - 📫 How to reach me: Connect with me on [LinkedIn](https://www.linkedin.com/in/hickscarissa/)